kicaj29/helm/readme.md

 **Packaging**

 > With kubectl you do not install application as atomic set of kubernetes objects.
 Rather you deploy each object (yaml) separately.
 Also these objects might have dependencies between each other and order of installation might be important.
 Helm allows to group all kuberentes objects (yaml files) in one package and install the whole package. kubectl does not support rollbacks but helm supports it.
+Additionally to this helm supports out of the box replacing placeholders like: build number, env. prefix.

 **Versioning**